scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 Example projects:
 * read an article and share it with the group
-* reimplement an example we've learned using a different technology
+* reimplement an example we have learned using a different technology
 * explore a dataset with the methods learned

 ## Recommended background

+Participants are assumed to have some relevant knowledge.

+For our new reading journey of 2023, we will make it more precise after we get to know a few of the new freidns who are interested in joining.

-To appreciate the content we are studying, it is recommended to have:
+In any case, to appreciate the content we are studying, it is recommended to have the following:
-- some basic knowledge of probability and statistics (say, college level intro courses)
+- basic knowledge of probability and statistics (say, college-level intro courses)
-- some programming experience of any language (a few months)
+- programming experience in any language (a few months)
-- some experience exploring data
+- experience exploring data
 - an open mind

 ## Principles

-The following core principles are typical to Scicloj study groups.
+The following core principles are typical of Scicloj study groups.

 **No experts**.
 We do not assume that anybody is an expert in the field.
 We come to learn together with a student mindset.

 **A clear path**.
-We will be very thoughtful about the agenda and about where we wish to go.
-We will continuously rethink and adapt our path going there.
+We will be very thoughtful about the agenda and where we wish to go.
+We will continually rethink and adapt our pathway going there.

 **Confused together**.
 It is just fine to be confused.
 We will be there together and seek clarity together.